bessagroup/CRATE/docs/source/index.rst

 - **Step 1 (Input Data): Generate Representative Volume Element (RVE).**

-    * The first step consists in the computational generation of a RVE of the heterogeneous material under analysis;
+    * The first step is the computational generation of an RVE of the heterogeneous material under analysis;

     * The RVE must be quadrilateral (2d) or paralelepipedic (3d);